ZBL-Kiven/Multi-Progress/README.md

  * @param cmd: Command name, usually the event name agreed upon by both parties
  * @param level: The Level of this Command , egs: level-log , level-destroy ... has Default.
  * @param callId: Label the ID of this command, has default
- * @param content: The content , usually it is a JsonString...
+ * @param content: The content , On usually it's a JsonString...
  * */
 ClientService.postToServer(cmd: String, level: Int, callId: Int, content: String)
 ```